antononcube/RakuForPrediction-book/Articles/Heatmap-plots-over-LLM-scraped-data.md

 - Russian casualties: [Mediazona](https://en.zona.media/article/2022/05/20/casualties_eng), [MZ1]
 - Ukrainian casualties: [UALosses](https://ualosses.org/), [UAL1]

-**Remark:** Note that UALosses is relatively new, hence it provides too few records of Ukrainian losses.
+**Remark:** Note that UALosses is relatively new, hence, it provides too few records of Ukrainian losses.
 The casualties of Medizona and UALosses should be considered underestimates because of the methodologies they use.
 (Tracking and verifying online records.)
 See:
 - Section ["Our methods"](https://en.zona.media/article/2022/05/20/casualties_eng) of Mediazona